fraTorsello/Triumviratus/README.md

 # 🗨️ UCI usage and documentation

-The usage and documentation for the UCI (Universal Chess Interface) can be found on the official website [UCI](https://www.wbec-ridderkerk.nl/html/UCIProtocol.html), providing comprehensive information on how to implement and utilize this standardized protocol for communication between chess engines and graphical user interfaces.
+The usage and documentation for the UCI (Universal Chess Interface) can be found on this website [UCI](https://www.wbec-ridderkerk.nl/html/UCIProtocol.html), providing comprehensive information on how to implement and utilize this standardized protocol for communication between chess engines and graphical user interfaces.